grahamcarman/docs/astro/develop-project.md

 #### Step 2: Configure your Dockerfile

-1. Specify the Runtime version in your Dockerfile, and make sure you use Runtime **base** image.
-The base image tag is formatted as `quay.io/astronomer/astro-runtime:8.8.0-base`, and not the regular image at `quay.io/astronomer/astro-runtime:8.8.0`.
+1. If you aren't already using it, specify the `base` distribution of your Astro Runtime version in your Dockerfile.
+The base image tag is formatted as `quay.io/astronomer/astro-runtime:<version>-base`.

 2. Include the following code in your Astro project `dockerfile`.
 This entry adds the CA to the trust store and needs to be declared before installing Python packages.